Fanny Bullock Workman: Mountaineering in the Himalayas

+Himalayan expeditions (1899–1903)

 After travelling to the Himalaya the first time, the Workmans became entranced with climbing and mountaineering.
 Over a span of 14 years, they traveled eight times to the area, which at the time was almost completely unexplored and unmapped.
 Their trips were made without the benefit of modern lightweight equipment, freeze-dried foods, sunblock, or radios.
 On each expedition, they explored, surveyed, and photographed, ultimately reporting on their findings and creating maps.
 The couple shared and alternated responsibilities; one year Fanny would organize the logistics of their journey and William would work on the scientific projects and the next year they would reverse roles.